This glossary defines common terms that you might see on Dovetail as you're working in Markup, Playback, Backstage or throughout our Help Center.

 Research data is stored in a note.
 Notes can contain text, images, audio, video, tables, a transcript from an audio or video file, and more.
 Notes are intentionally flexible to support a wide variety of research methodologies and data formats.

-Note groups help you organize your notes with a simple drag and drop interface.
+Note groups help you organize and categorize your notes with a simple drag and drop interface.
 If you’ve used Trello, Asana, or Jira, then you’ll find it familiar.
 Name your groups by clicking on the title and change their color by clicking the Actions (···) menu.

 People is a feature that allows workspace admins and users to track and manage interview participants in a workspace.
 People can be attached to notes and insights, providing traceability of your interactions with each research participant.
 For more information on managing participants with people, view here.